Call for Proposals

 Rohatyn Center for Global Affairs (RCGA)

-RCGA International Research Travel Grants fund overseas research for Middlebury College juniors preparing to write senior theses.
+RCGA International Research Travel Grants fund overseas research for Middlebury College juniors and seniors preparing to write senior theses.
 Students from any discipline or program whose proposed project is international in its orientation are eligible to apply.
 Students graduating in February ’16, May ’16, and February ’17 qualify for participation in the summer 2014 grant competition.
-The maximum award is $4,000.
+The maximum award is $4,500.
 The deadline for receipt of applications is Saturday, February 22, 2015.

 How to Apply: Applicants for International Research Travel Grants must submit (1) a completed application form; (2) a research proposal; (3) a completed budget form; (4) an unofficial transcript; (5) a Curriculum Vitae; and (6) a statement of project feasibility.
 Applicants should submit all forms together to firstname.lastname@example.org by February 22 for consideration.

 Two faculty letters of recommendation are also required.
 Faculty members should email letters of recommendation by February 22 to email@example.com.
 At least one of these letters should attest to the applicant’s likely capacity for independent work and the feasibility of the proposed project, and one of the letters must come from the applicant’s likely thesis advisor.
 Applicants are strongly encouraged to give those writing letters a draft of their proposal to read before letters of recommendation are written.